camwestwood/xapi/recipes/intervention/intervention_student.md

-context.contextActivies is of type category is tells us that this statement is related to intervention activities. (required if intervention) context.platform is set to the platform tracking this activity. (optional) context.extension.interventionId is any id or ticket number used by the system to identify the intervention this was a part of (optional) context.tutor may be used to identify an involed tutor
+context.contextActivies is of type category is tells us that this statement is related to intervention activities. (required if intervention) context.platform is set to the platform tracking this activity. (optional) context.extension.interventionId is any id or ticket number used by the system to identify the intervention this was a part of (optional) context.tutor may be used to identify an involed tutor (optional)

 ``` javascript
 "context": {